 To explore observational implications, we compute the hard-to-soft X-ray luminosity ratios for the hot gas identified in simulations.
 The X-ray spectral templates are generated using the Astrophysical Plasma Emission Code \citep[APEC][]{Smith2001} model implemented in the {\sc PyAtomDB} code\footnote{\href{https://atomdb.readthedocs.io/en/master/index.html}{{\sc PyAtomDB} documentation.}}, which utilizes the atomic data from AtomDB v3.0.9 \citep[last described in][]{Foster2012}.
-The model gives the emission spectrum of collisional-ionized diffuse gas in equilibrium with a given temperature and metal abundance pattern.
+The model gives the emission spectrum of a collisionally ionized diffuse gas in equilibrium with a given temperature and metal abundance pattern.
 The temperature of gas cells in simulations is calculated following Eq.~\ref{eq: temp}.
-For simplicity, the abundance pattern is set to solar values following \citet{AG1989} and the intra-cluster medium metallicity is set to $0.25$~\citep[e.g.,][]{McDonald2016,Mantz2017}.
+For simplicity, the abundance pattern is set to solar values following \citet{AG1989} and the intracluster medium metallicity is set to $0.25$~\citep[e.g.,][]{McDonald2016,Mantz2017}.
 For the hot intracluster gas considered here, the emission is dominated by thermal Bremsstrahlung and the broad X-ray band flux is insensitive to the details of the abundance pattern.
-Then, we account for Galactic absorption with the photoelectric absorption cross-section given by \citet{Morrison1983}, assuming a fixed galactic hydrogen column density of $N_{\rm H} = 2\times 10^{20}\,{\rm cm}^{-2}$.
+Then, we account for Galactic absorption with the photoelectric absorption cross section given by \citet{Morrison1983}, assuming a fixed galactic hydrogen column density of $N_{\rm H} = 2\times 10^{20}\,{\rm cm}^{-2}$.

 In Figure~\ref{fig: hx-sx-ratio}, we show the hard-to-soft X-ray luminosity ratio as a function of gas temperature.
 The luminosity ratio decreases monotonically as temperature drops due to the movement of the cut-off energy of the thermal Bremsstrahlung spectrum.
 The virial temperatures of the chosen MW-like galaxies are typically in the range $10^{6}-10^{6.5}\,{\rm K}$, which implies a typical hard-to-soft X-ray luminosity ratio $\sim 10^{-4}$.
-Meanwhile, the temperature criterion for hot gas, $T^{\rm hot}_{\rm cut} \equiv 0.3\,T_{\rm vir}$, is appropriately chosen to include most of the shock-heated hot gas in the galaxy at around the virial temperature.
+Meanwhile, the temperature criterion for hot gas, $T^{\rm hot}_{\rm cut} \equiv$ $0.5\,T_{\rm vir}$, is appropriately chosen to include most of the shock-heated hot gas in the galaxy around the virial temperature.